Charlotte, Destinations, Food, North Carolina, Restaurant Roundups and Reviews, Travel, USA

 After the doors open, you’ll slowly inch your way to the door, where you might be met by Jon G’s father-in-law, who greatly enjoys his role as doorkeeper.
 He decides when you get to enter the air-conditioned building, and (not that I’m speaking from experience or anything) a little buttering-up goes a long way.

 The good news is once you’re inside, you’re only seconds away from ordering at the counter.
 Hopefully while spending an hour or more in line you’ve found the time to sort out your order.
-We’ve tried nearly everything on the menu over the course of our visits, and we now have our order down pat – with a few deviations here and there depending on what’s on special.
+Michael and I have tried nearly everything on the menu over the course of our visits, and we now have our order down pat—with a few deviations here and there depending on what’s on special.

 A tray full of menu items from Jon G's